 Biography

-The late sixties—the cultural revolution embodied in that time, the music, the expansive openness, the hope of real transformation—all of these, in concert with his Gypsy caravan childhood, are the formative context of Michael’s conceptual framework, and for his art and his vision.
-But for 30 years, art was not at center stage.
-A growing family, jobs in newspaper, welding, and technical writing, and a bachelors degree in theoretical linguistics at the University of Washington kept him busy, and fleshed out the context and skill set that now informs his work.
+But for 40 years, art was not at center stage.
+A growing family, jobs in newspaper, welding, and technical writing, a meandering but ultimately final detachment from my Baptist roots, a bachelors degree in theoretical linguistics at the University of Washington, and decades of tinkering with old VWs kept me busy, and fleshed out the context and skill set that now informs my work.

 Leave a Reply